X-Lemon-X/StmEpic/docs/pages/geting_started.md

 ```

 3. Now you can simply include header files.

-## How to use the library

-The library is designed to be used with the code generation tool STM32CubeMX.

-1. Create a new project in STM32CubeMX.
-2. In the project settings, set generate code as CMakelist.
-3. Include all source files from the library to the project.
-4. don't forget to have ARM GCC toolchain installed.
-You can download it from [here](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm) or get docker image to build the project from [here](https://hub.docker.com/repository/docker/xlemonx/arm-gnu-toolchain).
+4. Remember that StmEpic requires definitions provided by HAL library whitch are added by STM32CubeMX gnerator, so sometimes with minimal project you might have to enabel manualy some hardware interfaces in stm32yyxx_hal_config.h file.

 # Generating the project from scratch

 We won't go into many details since there is many guides on how to use STM32CubeMX.
 In this example we asume that the you project name is the same as the folder where the project is located.

-1. Open the StmCubeMX click File->New Project
+1. Open the StmCubeMX click File->New Project.
-2. Select appropriate microcontroller, in this case [for this example] it is **_STM32F446RET_**
+2. Select appropriate microcontroller, in this case [for this example] it is **_STM32F446RET_**.
-3. Configure the peripherals and their pinout in [Pinout & Configuration] tab
+3. Configure the peripherals and their pinout in [Pinout & Configuration] tab.
-4. Enable FreeRTOS in [Pinout & Configuration]->[Middleware] tab with CMSIS V2
+4. Enable FreeRTOS in [Pinout & Configuration]->[Middleware] tab with CMSIS V2, in Advanced settings set USE_NEWLIB_REENTRANT to **ENABLED**.
-5. Configure clock in [Clock Configuration] tab
+5. Configure clock in [Clock Configuration] tab.
 6. In [Project Manager] tab set:
    Toolchain/IDE to **_CMake_**
    Project Name to **_project_name_**.
-   Project location to **_The path where you repo is_**.
+   Project location to **_\<path where you repo is\>/.. _**.
-   The CubeMX IDE doesn't allow relative paths, so if you set something incorrectly you might have to copy the project **_\*.ioc_** file in to the project root directory and open direclty from there.Otherwise the files genrated by CubeMX will we genrated in some other location.
+   The CubeMX IDE doesn't allow relative paths, so if you set something incorrectly you might have to copy the project **_\*.ioc_** along with generated files to your repo folder.
+If that hapened reopen the **_\*.ioc_** in the folder with CubeMX and the corrent path will be set automatically.
 7. Save the project and generate the code using the GENERATE CODE button
 8. In you repo folder there should be bunch of new folders and files like: